NickPermyakov/openbsd-wip/README.md

 committers, please use the following files to keep the overview of what's here:

 - FINISHED: Described above
-- TODO: File in the ports' directory explaining what needs to be done
+- TODO: File in the port's directory explaining what needs to be done
 - UPDATE: Explain the update, could contain a ready-to-use commit message? :)
 - ABANDONED: Ports that have not seen any activity in recent years nor have any licensing restrictions that would prevent them from ever being imported into CVS.